noramullen1/crispy-pancake/ATM writing exercise/atm.md

 1. Insert your banking card into the card slot.
 2. Follow the on-screen prompts to choose a language.
-3. Enter your PIN using either the keypad or the screen, depending on the specific's ATM on-screen prompts.
+3. Enter your PIN using either the keypad or the screen, depending on the specific ATM's on-screen prompts.
 4. Choose a transaction type:
     - **Withdraw**: Withdraw cash.
         1. Choose whether you want to withdraw from your checking or savings account.
         2. Enter the amount you want to withdraw by following the ATM's on-screen prompts.
     - **View account balance**: Display your account balance or balances on-screen.
         1. Choose whether you want to view your checking or savings account balance.
-        2. Enter the amount you want to withdraw by following the ATM's on-screen prompts.
     - **Deposit**: Deposit cash or checks into your account.
-Note that this option is typically only available if you're using an ATM of your own banking institution.
+Note that this option is typically available only if you're using an ATM of your own banking institution.
         1. Choose the account you want to make a deposit to.
         2. Enter the amount you're depositing on the screen.
         3. Insert your cash or checks into the deposit slot.